Implementing Time Impact Analyses and Update Impact Analyses on Large, Complex EPC Projects

 As depicted above, change orders caused delay as determined by the TIA/UIA, and the Contractor should be entitled to receive an extension of time for the change order impacts.
 However, as shown in Figure 13, the actual project completion can be later in time when compared to the project completion date that is determined by the TIA/UIA.
 This additional delay could provide the Owner with entitlement to liquidated or actual delay damages.

-Performing a detailed TIA/UIA on large and complex projects, which are often highly impacted and disrupted, can be challenging.
+Performing a detailed Time Impact Analysis on large and complex projects, which are often highly impacted and disrupted, can be challenging.
 An assessment on the limitations on available project data and information that would support a detailed TIA/UIA should be given a high priority before starting a TIA/UIA or any schedule analysis.
 The most common type of impact format is an added fragnet activity or group fragnet, but other forms of impact formats can include adjustments to existing activity durations, start delays to successor activities, or a combination of all of the above.

 About the Authors